schitresh/system-design/website_designs/storage_and_streaming/1_dropbox.md

     - It can employ a differencing algorithm
     - Which transmits only the difference between two versions of a file
     - This also decreases bandwidth consumption and cloud data storage for the end user
-  - Furter details have been discussed in 'handling file transfer' above
+  - Further details have been discussed in 'handling file transfer' above

 ## Message Queuing Service
 - It should support